BlackMetalz/blackmetalz.github.io/content/k8s-networking-p1.md

 - The DNS service in Kubernetes (like CoreDNS or kube-dns) is responsible for resolving this FQDN to the appropriate Service.
 When you create a Service, Kubernetes automatically creates a corresponding DNS record.
 This allows Pods in the cluster to access the Service using the FQDN.

 #### 2. **NodePort**:
-From my experience, this is the most i used when i begin with k8s service expose ( that's time i have no idea about ingress xD).
-So how i used it.<br>
+From my experience, this is the most i used when i began with k8s service expose ( that's a time i had no idea about ingress xD), so how i used it.<br>

-Service can be access from any node directly with <node-ip>:<port>.
-This mostly uses for quick access without run port-forward or any others action and ofc you have to allow access port from server to your ip address, i mean the firewall!
+Service can be accessed from any node directly with <node-ip>:<port>.
+This is mostly used for quick access without running port-forward or any other action and ofc you have to allow access port from the server to your IP address, i mean the firewall!

 - For add backend to Haproxy <br>
 ```yaml